What is Direct Air Capture?

 Direct Air Capture (DAC) Captures CO₂ directly from the atmosphere using chemical processes Can be deployed anywhere, addresses diffuse emissions, scalable High energy requirement, expensive, requires storage or utilisation of captured CO₂

-Point Source Capture Captures CO₂ at the source, such as power plants or industrial facilities, before it is released More efficient and cost-effective at large emitters, mature technology Only addresses specific sources, not suitable for diffuse emissions, requires retrofitting
+Point Source Capture Captures CO₂ at the source, such as power plants, before it is released (Direct Air Capture vs Point Source) More efficient and cost-effective at large emitters, mature technology Only addresses specific sources, not suitable for diffuse emissions, requires retrofitting

 Afforestation /Reforestation Planting new forests (afforestation) or restoring forests (reforestation) to absorb CO₂ through natural photosynthesis Enhances biodiversity, provides ecosystem services, low technology requirement, community benefits Requires large land areas, long timescales for significant impact, susceptible to land use changes